 Rosie Lee Tompkins: Untitled, c.
 2002; cotton; 104 x 145 in.; BAMPFA, Bequest of the Eli Leon Living Trust.
 Reproduced courtesy of the Estate of Effie Mae Howard.

 Virtual Botanical Garden

-If you live on campus or nearby, you can visit the Botanical Gardens in person (please check the website first to see about COVID-19 precautions), but you also can experience the garden virtually.
+If you live on campus or nearby, you can visit the Botanical Gardens in person (please check the website first to see about COVID-19 precautions).
 Sign up for Zoom workshops, including a visit to artist studio’s, a talk on rainforests, a lecture on the science of coffee, a photography workshop, and perfume-making.
 Botanical experts are holding lectures and you can explore how-to educational resources, including sharing a chai recipe.

 Digging Anthropology at Phoebe Hearst

 While the Phoebe A. Hearst Museum of Anthropology gallery is temporarily closed, the Museum is offering free online events, including an upcoming talk on “Brutish Museums” by author Dan Hicks and Basketry and Plant Use in Ancient Japan.
 (And I’ll add that you can find many opportunities to get involved at Phoebe Hearst here.)

 Illustration from the “Sinday” tales painted by Kiowa artist Silver Horn, or Haungooah, and collected by by Gen. Hugh L. Scott; Cat.
 No. 2-4922, courtesy of Phoebe A. Hearst Museum of Anthropology